nparks-kenzan/capstan-1/gcp/README.md

 1. Create a micro instance in `us-central1-a` with the service account `terraform-admin`
 1. from your laptop perform a `gcloud ssh` into said instance
    1. This is to check connectivity between your laptop to GCP in a manner similar to what terraform will ultimately do.
-1. Run the [script](./scripts/api_test.sh) on that instance that will do some api calls this process will execute
+1. Run the [script](./scripts/api_test.sh) on that instance that will do some api calls that CAPSTAN will also perform.
+Update the value `TOOLS_SERVICE_ACCOUNT_NAME` (to like `terraform-admin` like before).
+If you get prompted to say yes/no then say yes
+   1. Run it a second time to make sure there is no output
+1. Finally, there is an API enablement that will require simple console navigation to enable.
+You will need to use the left navigation and access `Container Engine` which is ussually located below `compute engine`.
+On first time access of thie menu you should see a "preparing" type message.
+When this is complete execute the following in the temp instance: `gcloud container clusters list`.
+If this exits without error than the API is enabled.

 If everything happened without issue then we are good.
 You no longer need this test instance.
 You can delete it.
-We will use the service account with terraform.
+We will use the service account to set-up terraform.

 ### Set-up Terraform